Pension savings plans

 How long will it take to release the funds on my security deposit savings account?

 Once we've checked and approved the documents you send us, we'll transfer the amount in accordance with the guidelines shown on the release document.
 The release, including the transfer, will take one banking day.
-You'll receive confirmation of this under ‘Communication’ in your KBC Mobile app.
+You will receive a notification of this in KBC Mobile > My KBC.

 Where do I open a time deposit account using KBC Mobile?